dat3Cph/material/flow5/week1-getting-started/Exercise0.md

 ];
 ```

-0.4.1 Use the filter filter function to get arrays with only:
+0.4.1 Use the filter function to get arrays with only:

 - Cars newer than 1999
 - All  Volvo’s